MetPX/sarracenia/doc/Admin.rst

 ..note::
   FIXME: missing users.conf(7) man page.
   FIXME: missing credentials.conf(7) man page. do we need this?
+  FIXME: should we do a generic sr_config(7) man page instead?

 The administrative processes perform validation of postings from sources, and once they are validated, forward them to the public exchanges for subscribers to access.